Madhav-Sharma-07/NewsScent/README.md

 # Sentiment Analysis of News Articles

 ## Project Overview
 This project is designed to perform sentiment analysis on news articles related to specific companies or topics.
 It utilizes a combination of Python libraries and machine learning techniques to preprocess text data, train sentiment classification models, and visualize the results.
+This is my final project for CIS 1902 at the University of Pennsylvania in Spring 2024.

 ## Features and Components